“Think,” he told himself as he desperately looked for clues, “how did I get here?”

 He stopped, mid sentence, knowing completely what he had been looking for his whole life.
 It wasn’t love or companionship, having or not.
 It wasn’t his sense of being, or knowing, or privacy, or lust.
 It wasn’t feeling welcome, or home, or having fancy things.
 It was what he had always taken for granted while it was slowly being drained away.
 It was plain and simple and absolute; Joy.

 Charlie had become rather found of his old couch.
 Although not pleasing to the eye, it’s comfort surpassed all expectation.
 So, like losing a beloved pet, he hit the pavement.
-Charlie didn’t really know where to start looking for a couch, so he just walked.
+Charlie didn’t really know where to start looking, so he just walked.
 He also didn’t know if he should call for it, so he didn’t.
 He did, however, ask all who he passed if they had seen his couch, which made him feel slightly awkward.

 Charlie eventually found it at the intersection of Main and 1st.
 Once a busy intersection, it was rarely used due to a failed attempt at making it more pedestrian friendly.
 The local municipality decided it was a good idea to extend the cross walk to a cross square, encompassing the entire intersection for a good 5 minutes; it was not.
 Everyone (especially pedestrians) made this point very clear.
 Most avoided it at all cost as a silent protest.

 As Charlie stood on the corner, waiting for the walking man, he noticed that the traffic lights were green in all directions.
-A definite problem for even a modestly busy intersection, but due to the silent protest he wasn’t too worried.
-What happened next seemed to flash before Charlie’s eyes: 4 identical cars driving at a blinding speed drove head first into Charlie’s beloved couch.
+A definite problem for even a modestly busy intersection, but due to the protest he wasn’t too worried.
+What happened next seemed to flash before his eyes: 4 identical cars driving at blinding speeds drove head first into Charlie’s beloved couch.

 Mr. Johnson sat at his desk eager for someone to open his squeaky door.
 It had been a rather boring day and the thought of a young intern or, better yet, a valued employee disturbing his taskless day with a meaningless problem was irresistible.